 This saying implies a critical point.
 Once anyone stops learning, or even worse, refuses to be open to other learning possibilities, they become “un-coachable”.
 Who wants a coach who is un-coachable?
-Make sure your coach is committed to continuous learning and is committed to expanding their own knowledge.
+Make sure your coach is committed to continuous learning as a lifelong student and is committed to expanding their own knowledge.

 What’s the difference between a coach and a mentor?

-One simple way of differentiating between the a coach and a mentor is…
+One simple way of differentiating between a coach and a mentor is…

 – A “Mentor” tells, and